Moto Service Station

 - Contacting the Service Station — occasionally, someone answers the phone

-- Insider Tip — other shops in the area
+- Insider Tip — other shops and petrol stations in the area

 - More Information — about the M23